Format

 Optionally conduct any parts of Step 15 desired.

-& successfully withdrawn ships.
+& successfully withdrawn units.
 Round of Fire for the night portion of any area where the action was "day followed by night"

 & F-boat attack (Attack/Damage rolls).
 Optionally conduct any parts of